 Day 2: Grand Teton National Park—Scenic Float Trip

 Nothing quite prepares you for the drama of the Tetons that rear up in a row of pointed peaks from the floor of Jackson Hole.
 Protected forever in one of America’s most impressive national parks, the Tetons are emblems of the West’s grandeur.
-Grand Teton's wildlife is as magnificent as its mountains, and we may see elk, pronghorn antelope, mule deer, bison and eagles as we traverse the park today in our specialty North American Safari Trucks with double-wide pop-top roof hatches.
+Grand Teton's wildlife is as magnificent as its mountains, and we may see elk, pronghorn antelope, mule deer, bison and eagles as we traverse the park today in our specialty North American Safari Vans with double-wide pop-top roof hatches.
 This afternoon, float the placid Snake River beneath the Tetons’ jagged summits, looking out for moose, beavers, osprey, pelicans or even a black bear near the river’s edge.
 Overnight at Jackson Lake Lodge, offering a panorama across Jackson Lake to the Tetons silhouetted against the skyline.

 Day 3: Oxbow Bend / Yellowstone National Park—Old Faithful

 Day 4: Mammoth Hot Springs / Lamar Valley / Cooke City